Twin XL vs. Full Size Mattress

 Full-Size Mattresses

-A full-size mattress measures 54 inches in width and 75 inches in length.
+A full mattress measures 54 inches in width and 75 inches in length.
 While twin mattresses (both standard twin and twin XL) are considered the best mattress for kids and thin/young adults, full mattresses are often seen as the ideal mattress size for average-weight/older single sleepers.

 Full beds share the same length (75 inches) as standard twin beds, which is 5 inches shorter than twin XL beds.
 This makes a full bed better suited for shorter sleepers (below 6 ft.).
 However, the 54-inch width of a full bed surpasses what twin XL beds offers, allowing ample space for movement.